Sonic-Amiga/CenMiniCom/README.md

 3. AM2911 is replaced by a third am2909

+4. Some diagnostics-only connectors and lines removed

-4. Some of line twisting, present in the original schematics, redone for easier layout.
+5. Some of line twisting, present in the original schematics, redone for easier layout.

 See git log for more verbose history